uilicious/configami/README.md

 This folder will also be the context where the project is executed from, as such `package.json` and `node_modules` in here will be used as well.

-In addition temporary caching folders will be generated under
+In addition temporary caching folders may be generated under

 - .configami_cache